Tips from the Experts

 Develop Some Ideas

-Based on what you find, write down some short notes on what you could make your commercial about.
-Just simple one or two line descriptions, like: “We’ll show Tiger Woods competing in Olympic events with his golf club and he’ll lose them all but win a Buick Regal.”
+Based on what you find, write down some short notes on what you could make your video about.
+Just simple one or two line descriptions.
 Write as many as possible.

 Talk to Your Target